2026 Copa Sul-Sudeste

-The 2026 Copa Sul-Sudeste will be the innaugural edition of the football competition held in the Brazil.
+The 2026 Copa Sul-Sudeste was the inaugural edition of the football competition held in the Brazil.
+The tournament began on 24 March and ended on 7 June 2026.

 Format

-The tournament will be divided into two groups of six teams each, with single round-robin matches between the teams in their respective groups.
-The top two teams will advance to the semifinals, which will be played over two legs.
-Those who qualify will advance to the final, which will also be played in two matches.
+In the group stage, the 12 teams were drawn into two groups of six.
+Each team played each of the six clubs from the other group once.
+The top two teams advanced to the semifinals, which were played over two legs.
+Those who qualify advanced to the final, which also was played in two matches.